-L. Voltage and BIL Values
+K. Voltage and BIL Values

-The Customer must ensure that all equipment is adequately protected from excessive system over-voltages.
-This includes selection of equipment Basic Impulse Insulation Level (BIL) and protective devices (e.g. surge arresters) to achieve proper insulation coordination with Xcel Energy's system and protection of equipment.
-The addition of new load to Xcel Energy's System in general should be modeled, and Transient Network Analysis (TNA) or Electromagnetic Transients Program (EMTP) studies may be required.
+The Interconnection Party must ensure that all equipment is adequately protected from excessive system overvoltages.
+This includes selection of equipment Basic Impulse Insulation Level (BIL) and protective devices (e.g. surge arresters) to achieve proper insulation coordination.
+The addition of new transmission facilities to Xcel Energy's System in general should be modeled, and Transient Network Analysis (TNA) or Electromagnetic Transients Program (EMTP) studies may be required.
 The Facilities study will identify whether these detailed studies are required.
-If so, these studies should be completed before other major engineering work on the project commences.
-The Customer and Xcel Energy will need to determine, through their studies, the appropriate BIL, SA MCOV and energy requirements for their equipment.
+If so these studies should be completed before other major engineering work on the project commences.
+The following table indicates voltage and BIL levels found on most of the Xcel Energy transmission system.